eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

 selected using option **--device.taxi.dispatch-algorithm ALGONAME**.
 The following algorithms are available
 - greedy: Assigns taxis to customers in the order of their reservations.
 The closest taxi (in terms of travel time) is assigned.
-If the reservation data is too far in the future, the customr is postponed
+If the reservation date is too far in the future, the customr is postponed

 - greedyClosest: For each available taxi, the closest customer (in terms of travel time) is assigned.
-If the reservation data is too far in the future, the customr is postponed.
+If the reservation date is too far in the future, the customr is postponed.

-!!!
-Note:
+!!! note:
     User-contributed dispatch algorithms are welcome.

 # Outputs